 I decided to sign up for this one myself even though transcription is not my thing so I could get a feel for how it works and write a more detailed review.
-There isn’t a ton of work to go around at the moment because they have so many new workers.
-So if you get hired and don’t have work, just keep refreshing your page as it does come and go.
+There isn't a ton of work to go around at the moment because they have so many new workers.
+So if there's no work, don't give up.
+Just keep refreshing the page.

 Still, I was able to create my account, watch their video, and take and pass the simple exam.
 Here are more details on TranscribeMe:

 Pay is $20.00 an audio hour for the inexperienced.
 If you have experience, you can send in your resume and get higher paying jobs on specialty teams, up to $50.00 an audio hour.

 Related: FREE 5-day general transcription mini e-course – learn what you can earn and what it takes to start!

 If you're new to transcription, it's important to understand that an audio hour is not the same as an actual hour, so you won't be making $20 an hour technically.
 The audio hour is just how much you'll earn for however long it takes you to transcribe an hour of audio, and naturally you'll be rewinding a lot through the file so it will take longer.

 Who Can Sign Up

 I emailed TranscribeMe, and they confirmed that they are open worldwide.
 However, you must be able to accept payment via Paypal.
 They have transcription exams for people who are fluent in English and Spanish.

 This could not be simpler.
 All you do is fill out a short form with some minimal information (name, email, country, etc.) Then, you watch a short video.
 There's lots of important info in this video, so watch it all the way to the end.